 - 1.1 This Method Statement has been prepared on behalf of the Burleyfields Consortium.
-It sets out the scope of a proposed programme of investigative and analytical archaeological work to understand the likely nature and magnitude of potential impacts upon the historic environment and heritage assets arising from the proposed allocation of land at Burleyfields for development within the Stafford Borough Local Development Framework. - 1.2 It results from a meeting on Monday 13 August attended by Penny McKnight of Stafford Borough Council, Stephen Dean of Staffordshire County Council, Ian George and Amanda Smith of English Heritage and Andrew Crutchley and Rebecca Gregory of the Environmental Dimension Partnership representing the Burleyfields Consortium. - 1.3 At the 13 August meeting, the representatives of Stafford Borough Council, Staffordshire County Council and English Heritage expressed their belief that an updated assessment of the nature and significance of the historic environment and heritage assets within and surrounding the site (including the setting of Stafford Castle) was appropriate in light of the availability of new information, as well as the publication of new national guidance, since this subject was last considered in 1991. - 1.4 In light of further consultation with Amanda Smith of English Heritage, this document sets out a proposed methodology for the investigation of historic environment and heritage issues, as well as the production and dissemination of the report following.
+It sets out the scope of a proposed programme of investigative and analytical work to define the setting of Stafford Castle Scheduled Monument, and the potential impact upon that resulting from the proposed allocation of land at Burleyfields for development within the Stafford Borough Local Development Framework. - 1.2 It results from a meeting on Monday 13th August attended by Penny McKnight of Stafford Borough Council, Stephen Dean of Staffordshire County Council, Ian George and Amanda Smith of English Heritage and Andrew Crutchley and Rebecca Gregory of the Environmental Dimension Partnership representing the Burleyfields Consortium. - 1.3 At the 13th August meeting, the representatives of Stafford Borough Council, Staffordshire County Council and English Heritage expressed their belief that an updated assessment of the setting of Stafford Castle was appropriate in light of the availability of new information, as well as the publication of new national guidance, since this subject was last considered in 1991. - 1.4 This document sets out a proposed methodology for the investigation of this issue, as well as the production and dissemination of the report following.